|

 linen, electric and central heating included.
 Regret no smoking within

 the property.
-1 dog welcome.
 Baby bath available.
 Beach, shop and pub 1

 mile.